Bovojon/AI-labB-breakthrough/README.md

 * The first player to reach the opponent's home row is the winner.
 * If all the pieces of a player are captured, that player loses.
 * A draw is impossible.

+## Part 1

+B) Representation Scheme: A board is represented as a list of lists of the Square Objects.
+Each Square Object represents a square on the board.